bum2/manual_edd_wp_plugin/README.md

 	* Receipt info => Message that will be displayed on purchase, in the screen receipt (normally, same info as the email, but web page format)

 2) Set IBAN/BIC on each campaign-post (only if *One or multiple IBAN* is set to *MULTIPLE*).
 This is single edition of every campaign post on side bar box named *Campaign's purchase bank account*.

-  The main fields can be set in the post level:
+- The main fields can be set in the post level:
 	* IBAN/BIC
 	* Transfer Info
 	* User's Email (from, subject and body)
 	* Receipt Info

+3) Check the Settings -> Emails tab to find the admin notification email settings, general for all gateways (you can use all email_tags).

 Working flow
 --------------
 Once a *manual* purchase has been done, an email will be send to purchaser with *IBAN / BIC* information.
 The purchase will be marked as *pending* until admin confirms complete status through *Campaigns - Payment History*.

 Notice
 --------------
 You can use this plugin for literal manual purchases just adding some writing in the information mail.
 Once you receive the payment proceed the flow as explained.

 Contribute
 --------------
-original dev (hackafou): @BTC 1DNxbBeExzv7JvXgL6Up5BSUvuY4gE8q4A new fork (bum2): @FAIR fcnt4AN8DAAp9AoMZENJVHMRzR9rkVEsTx
+original dev (hackafou): @BTC 1DNxbBeExzv7JvXgL6Up5BSUvuY4gE8q4A

+new fork (bum2): @FAIR fcnt4AN8DAAp9AoMZENJVHMRzR9rkVEsTx